-- Communicate to staff at the start of On-Site instruction and at periodic intervals explaining infection control measures that are being implemented to prevent spread of disease. - ☑ Offer initial training to all staff prior to being in-person in any instructional model.
+- Communicate to staff at the start of On-Site instruction and at periodic intervals explaining infection control measures that are being implemented to prevent spread of disease. - Offer initial training to all staff prior to being in-person in any instructional model.
 Training could be accomplished through all staff webinar, narrated slide decks, online video, using professional learning communities, or mailing handouts with discussion.
 Training cannot be delivered solely through the sharing or forwarding information electronically or in paper copy form as this is an insufficient method for ensuring fidelity to public health protocols (see section 8b of the Ready Schools, Safe Learners guidance for specific training requirements).
-Note: Instructional time requirements allow for time to be devoted for professional learning that includes RSSL training. - Post "COVID -19 Hazard Poster" and "Masks Required" signs as required by OSHA administrative rule OAR 437-001-0744(3)(d) and (e).
+Note: Instructional time requirements allow for time to be devoted for professional learning that includes RSSL training. - Post "COVID -19 Hazard Poster" and "Masks Required" signs as required by OSHA administrative rule OAR 437-001-0744(3)(d) and (e). - Develop protocols for communicating with students, families and staff who have come into close contact with a person who has COVID-19. - The definition of exposure is being within 6 feet of a person who has COVID-19 for at least 15 cumulative minutes in a day. - OSHA has developed a model notification policy. - Develop protocols for communicating immediately with staff, families, and the school community when a new case(s) of COVID-19 is diagnosed in students or staff members, including a description of how the school or district is responding. - Periodic interval training also keeps the vigilance to protocols ever present when fatigue and changing circumstances might result in reduced adherence to guidance. - Provide all information in languages and formats accessible to the school community.

-- Prior to on-site learning and/or hybrid instruction, the District COVID Response Team communicated the infection control measures that are being implemented to prevent the spread of the disease. - Disease control measures will continue to be shared throughout the year in periodic intervals. - The District COVID Response Team will develop protocols for communicating with students, families, and staff: - What to do if you suspect you or your family members may be symptomatic? - What to do if in close/sustained contact with a confirmed case?
-The definition of exposure is being
+- •The District COVID Response Team communicated the infection control measures that are being implemented to prevent the spread of the disease. - Disease control measures will continue to be shared throughout the year in periodic intervals. - All staff will have gone through COVID training prior to the opening of in-person instruction.
+This training was provided by the district through the frontline portal.
+Training will continue throughout the year and protocols will be shared digitally in staff meetings, newsletters and emails. - Safety COVID 19 hazard posters will be posted around the school such as mask requirements and how to properly wash your hands. - The District COVID Response Team will develop protocols for communicating with students, families, and staff addressing: - What to do if you suspect you or your family members may be symptomatic? - What to do if in close/sustained contact with a confirmed case?
+The definition of exposure is being within 6 feet of a COVID-19 case for 15 minutes (or longer). - How does the district respond when a new case has been confirmed? - Updated communication will be shared with families and staff at least monthly or as updated information is available. - Protocols and information will be available on the EPSD9 and our school's website. - Information will be made available in languages and formats accessible to the school community.